Formal Verification of Necessary Grounding via Successor Semantics

 The formal core corresponding to the successor-based architecture is fully verified in Lean 4, ensuring that each inference step complies with strict type-theoretical and logical consistency.
 The verification serves two critical purposes:

 Error Elimination: Every logical dependency, including modal transitions, grounding relations, and definitions of contingency and necessity, is mechanically checked by the Lean compiler.
-Computational Transparency: Unlike traditional metaphysical arguments, which may rest on interpretive ambiguity, this formalization allows any competent logician to inspect the proof down to its atomic axioms.
+Computational Transparency: Unlike traditional metaphysical arguments, which may rest on interpretive ambiguity, this project exposes a publicly inspectable layer (exported interface, axiom‑footprint, and build artifacts) whose kernel‑checking can be independently verified; private proof objects may remain unexported while still being kernel‑correct within the development.
 The Lean implementation models S5 modal logic using Kripke semantics.
 The accessibility relation is defined as an equivalence relation (reflexive, symmetric, transitive), and the modal operators □ and ◇ are implemented accordingly (Blackburn et al. 2001).
 The grounding relation (◃) and the predicate Pos(P) are embedded in a dependent type system, allowing precise verification of logical entailments.

 The public dist artifacts certify only the intentionally exported -layer (Appendix A.2); the full x,Ω(x) and uniqueness results are proved in the private kernel route and are not part of the public export boundary.
-Key core definitions and representative theorems are reproduced in Appendix A; the full development is available on GitHub.
+Key core definitions and representative theorems are reproduced in Appendix A; the public verification surface (exported interface, build artifacts, and axiom-footprint audit) is available on GitHub.

 5. Objections and Responses